A10Computer/WinErrorReport/README.md

 ---

-**WinError.exe** - Opens a GUI to quickly display various Windows reports.
+**WinErrorTool.exe** - Version 2.5 Final - Opens a GUI to quickly display various Windows reports.

 Free to use at your own risk!